J-Romanowicz/rsschool-cv/cv.md

 ## About me:

-I am 30 years old, I worked in different fields, but interest in them quickly faded away, since my school days I was interested in new technologies, their application in practice, I did various projects on arduino, I assembled a 3D printer and a cnc router.
+I am 30 years old, I work as a technologist.
+I worked in different fields, but interest in them quickly faded away, since my school days I was interested in new technologies, their application in practice, I did various projects on arduino, I assembled a 3D printer and a cnc router.
 Recently I decided to change something in my life and in my free time I started learning programming web programming.

 ## Skills:

-- HTML
+- HTML;
-- CSS
+- CSS;
-- JavaScript (fundamentals)
+- JavaScript (fundamentals);
-- Git
+- Git;
-- Figma, Avocode, Photoshop
+- Figma, Avocode, Photoshop.

 ## Code Example: